FM Technical Profile: WDLG

 filed to change city of license to Grove Hill, which is where the

-antenna pattern in the request.
-That application was granted a
+out of spec antenna pattern in the request.
+That application

-few months later and then rescinded by the FCC in September
+was granted a few months later and then rescinded by the FCC in

-2012.
-An application with corrected information was granted in
+September 2012.
+An application with corrected information was

-January 2013, boosting the coverage area and changing the city of
+granted in January 2013, boosting the coverage area and changing the

-license from Thomasville to Grove Hill.
-The station has been
+city of license from Thomasville to Grove Hill.
+The station

-was announced that all the Divine Word Communications stations were
+it was announced that all the Divine Word Communications stations

-being sold to La Promesa Foundation, which runs the Guadalupe Radio
+were being sold to La Promesa Foundation, which runs the Guadalupe

-Network.
-The stations are expected to continue offering
+Radio Network.
+The stations were expected to continue offering

 English-language Catholic programming, including shows hosted by